 The Cancer Registry includes reports of all malignant cancers, except for selected skin cancers.
 The Cancer Registry collects data on the anatomic sites of tumors, the stages at diagnosis, the cell types of the cancers and, more recently, some treatment information.
 The Cancer Registry also collects specific sociodemographic information (age, gender, ethnicity, race, residence, place of birth, etc.) on each individual diagnosed with cancer.
-For this report, data on gender, stage of cancer, cancer type and stage of diagnosis were provided at census-tract levels and assigned to the appropriate Borough of NYC.
-Using citywide information and population data, the age-adjusted rates for each diagnosis was calculated factoring in the age and sex distribution in each geographic area.
+For this report, data on gender, stage of cancer, cancer type and stage of diagnosis were provided at census-tract levels and assigned to the appropriate MCD.
+Using statewide information and population data, the expected number of cases for each diagnosis was calculated factoring in the age and sex distribution in each geographic area and then compared to the observed number of cases, with the exception of NYC, where age-adjusted rates were calculated.
 Data were obtained from the Cancer Registry March 2020.